microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraGroup.md

 HelpDesk admin group    0883fd77-0ee8-45de-a21e-f32af1623acc helpDeskAdminGroup    Group assignable to role New Employee Onboarding 0a58c57b-a9ae-49a2-824f-8e9cb86d4512 newemployeeonboarding New Employee Onboarding
 ```

+This example demonstrates how to get top five groups from Microsoft Entra ID.
 This command gets the five groups in Microsoft Entra ID.

 ### Example 4: Get a group by DisplayName